30-Day Countdown to the New DOL Overtime Rule – Are YOU Ready?

 For more information on the new rule, please see our previous alert.

-Should you have any questions or if we can be of assistance in your position audits, please contact, Brad Harvey, Karen Smith, Chuck Lee or any other member of our Labor & Employment Law Practice Group.
+Should you have any questions or if we can be of assistance in your position audits, please contact, Brad Harvey, Chuck Lee or any other member of our Labor & Employment Law Practice Group.